In a nutshell.

 2015: After four years of nearly full-time involvement in political community organizing, I resigned from a board position (and de facto general manager role) of a small 501(c)(4) non-profit organization.
 The organization collapses due to financial issues shortly before my intended last day with that organization.

 2016: Based on my previous community organizing work among the unhoused population, particularly women, I decided to revive the project I started in 2011 to help people launch their own micro-enterprises to create economic opportunities.
-Now reformulated as a business enterprise, Limeadestand Works was established in May 2016 and was officially launched in October 2016.
+Now reformulated as a social business enterprise, Limeadestand Works was established in May 2016 and was officially organized in October 2016.

 2017: Based on my field experiences in teaching Micro-Revolution Academy classes, I sensed an important unmet need for helping people discover their inner sparks and shape their own personal narratives that define their perceptions of their own lives.